-Categories: Letters from Chuck
+Categories: From Chuck

 As much as I enjoy using my updates to take a look at what’s ahead (and I still will today), there are times when it’s necessary to take a moment to reflect on what we’ve accomplished.
 The past six weeks have been an incredibly busy time for Coastal.

 Since you last heard from me, we’ve reached a noteworthy milestone, and helped launch the future of credit unions.
 We honored the nonprofits who support our community, and we celebrated the retirement of a pillar of our organization.
 All this, while planning to celebrate our history, and our future.

 This past month, our real estate division, Daymark Realty, reached an important milestone.
 Since it was formed, Daymark has saved Coastal members more than $1 million in real estate fees.
 Those savings are calculated as the difference between the listing fees that members pay versus what Daymark would charge a non-member.